DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-instruction/spring-week-11-ect-teaching-challenge.md

 Rosenshine, B. (2012).
 Principles of Instruction: Research-based strategies that all teachers should know. _American Educator,_ 12–20. <a href="http://bit.ly/ecf-ros">bit.ly/ecf-ros</a>

 Tereshchenko, A., Francis, B., Archer, L., Hodgen, J., Mazenod, A., Taylor, B. &amp; Travers, M. C. (2018).
-Learners’ attitudes to mixed-attainment grouping: examining the views of students of high, middle and low attainment. _Research Papers in Education, 1522_, 1–20. <a href="http://bit.ly/ecf-ter">bit.ly/ecf-ter</a>
+Learners' attitudes to mixed-attainment grouping: examining the views of students of high, middle and low attainment. _Research Papers in Education, 1522_, 1–20. <a href="http://bit.ly/ecf-ter">bit.ly/ecf-ter</a>

 {/details}